razat249/springboard-hiring-challenge/README.md

 ## Learning Hub
 This app is build during the coding challange round organised by Springboard.
 This app is built using ReactJS.
 I have used `create-react-app` command line tool developed by members of Facebook to bootstrap the initial boiler plate for the App.
-> This app is running online at TODO
+> This app is running live at https://test-40884.firebaseapp.com/

 ### Technologies Used/Needed
  - ReactJS